eylolaycan/mcu-datalogger/README.md

 ## License

-This project is licensed under the *** License – feel free to build, modify, and share!
+This project is licensed under the CC0 1.0 Universal License – feel free to build, modify, and share!

 *(Design created using KiCad 8.0.9)*